Reactivity: Tables

 When should I use indexes, keys, and values?

-• indexes should be used when you're dealing with an array or a dictionary with non-duplicate values, and you want to rearrange the positions of each value.
-Some good usecases are:
+valuesshould be used when you're dealing with an array or a dictionary where the key does not matter, and you want to manipulate values.indexesshould be used when you're dealing with an array or a dictionary with non-duplicate values, and you want to rearrange the positions of each value.
+Some good usecases are:- Creating a list of all players

-• Displaying a history of chat messages
+- Displaying a history of chat messages

-• Toast notifications
+- Toast notifications

-• keys can be used for dictionaries, arrays, and especially sets (where the keys can be anything and the values are all set to true, or some other constant).
+keyscan be used for dictionaries, arrays, and especially sets (where the keys can be anything and the values are all set totrue, or some other constant).

 values()